 *This is a very important consideration.
 After all, a company may have great feedback on its general customer service, but poor feedback from customers who have actually filed a claim!

-There is an extremely useful online insurance marketplace called Insure My Trip.
+If you prefer to dive deep into the countless options and nitty-gritty insurance details (beware information overload!), you may want to utilize Insure My Trip, an online travel insurance marketplace.
 Most major travel insurance companies are offered here, and you can compare them and their policies side by side.
 You can also filter searches based on important factors such as customer feedback and more.

 Important Questions to Consider